-The toxicity of conventional cleaning chemicals requires safe handling, storage, application, and cleanup, especially when used to sanitize or disinfect surfaces that young children, who are prone to placing their hands in their mouth, may come into contact with.
+The toxicity of conventional cleaning chemicals requires safe handling, storage, application, and cleanup, primarily when used to sanitize or disinfect surfaces that young children, who are prone to placing their hands in their mouth, may come into contact with.

 Conscientious product purchasing and label reviews are necessary to ensure chemicals used in the cleaning process cannot contribute to illness, or trigger asthma or allergic reactions that negatively impact attendance and performance.

-Additionally, chlorine bleach, one of the most commonly employed disinfectants in schools, is highly corrosive, is not truly biodegradable, may be manufactured with mercury, and its fumes have been linked to short and long-term respiratory health problems.
+Additionally, chlorine bleach, one of the most commonly employed disinfectants in schools, is highly corrosive, is not absolutely biodegradable, may be manufactured with mercury, and its fumes have been linked to short and long-term respiratory health problems.

 The safer and healthier approach is to partner with a green cleaning provider capable of supplying Green Seal certified solvents and chemicals that have been proven environmentally safe, as well as efficient chemical management systems that accurately dilute cleaning chemicals with the appropriate volume of water to avoid waste and unnecessary labor to go back over an inadequately sanitized surface.

 Using the correct chemicals for the prescribed task while avoiding adding additional toxins to the local environment, especially the air is only half the challenge.